cabal-club/cable-core.js/INDEXES.md

 * accreted state: a view that exists primarily to simplify application-level concerns (e.g. make it easy to find the latest topic).
 Does not help answering cable requests.
+* view names starting with `!`: this is not necessary for the indexed views to be properly queryable using lexicographic sort, but makes it easier to see which strings in this documents are views; it's a convention used in this document, if you will

 ### Data store
 A data store where each key is a hash, and each value is the data that